dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - **Unsupervised pretraining**

-<span class='orange'>GPT similar to ELMo uses a standard language model, where instead of using biLM model i.e. both forward and backward direction, GPT uses only forward direction and the model architecture is multi-layer Transformer decoder adapted from this [paper](https://arxiv.org/pdf/1801.10198.pdf) for language model.</span> This model applies multiple transformer blocks over the embeddings of input sequences.
+<span class='yellow'>GPT similar to ELMo uses a standard language model, where instead of using biLM model i.e. both forward and backward direction, GPT uses only forward direction and the model architecture is multi-layer Transformer decoder adapted from this [paper](https://arxiv.org/pdf/1801.10198.pdf) for language model.</span> This model applies multiple transformer blocks over the embeddings of input sequences.
 Each block contains a masked multi-headed self-attention layer and a pointwise feed-forward layer.
 The final output produces a distribution over target tokens after softmax normalization.

 $$
 \begin{aligned}